sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/1. Use/README.md

 ```

-Easy method is use CMake-GUI, and this is what I most recommand.
+Easy method is use CMake-GUI, and this is what I most recommend.
 <img src="https://github.com/sidneyniuhtc/sidneyniuhtc.github.io/raw/master/CMakeTutorial/1.%20Use/cmake-gui.PNG"/>